 Cigars and little cigars

-- The smallest, known as little cigars or small cigars, are about the size of cigarettes.
+Little cigars/small cigars: The smallest cigars are known as little cigars or small cigars.
+They are about the size as cigarettes.
 Other than the fact that they are brown and maybe a little longer, they look like cigarettes.
-They come in flavors like mint, chocolate, or fruit, and many have filters.
-They’re often sold in packs of 20.
+They come in flavors like mint, clove, chocolate, or fruit.
+Many have filters.
 Most people smoke these small cigars exactly the same way as cigarettes.

-- Slightly larger cigars are called cigarillos, blunts, or cheroots.
-They contain more tobacco than little cigars, and are also often flavored.
-Studies suggest that some people smoke them more like cigarettes than cigars, inhaling and smoking every day.
+Cigarillos/cheroots: Slightly larger cigars are called cigarillos or cheroots.
+They contain more tobacco than little cigars and may also be flavored.
 They look like small versions of traditional cigars, but they can be bought in small packs.

-- True large cigars may contain more than half an ounce of tobacco – as much as a whole pack of cigarettes.
+True large or premium cigars: A single true large or premium cigar can have more than half an ounce of tobacco.
+This is as much as a whole pack of cigarettes.
 It can take from 1 to 2 hours to smoke a traditional large cigar.

-No matter the size, cigars are tobacco, and the smoke from them contains the same cancer-causing substances found in cigarette smoke.
+No matter the size, cigars are tobacco.
+The smoke from them has the same cancer-causing chemicals and other toxins found in cigarette smoke.
 All cigars are dangerous to your health.

-People who smoke regular cigars are 4 to 10 times more likely to die from cancers of the mouth, throat, larynx, and esophagus than people who don't smoke cigars.
-For those who inhale, cigar smoking appears to be linked to death from cancer of the pancreas and bladder, too.
+People who smoke cigars are 4 to 10 times more likely to die from cancers of the mouth, throat, larynx, and esophagus than people who don't smoke cigars.
+The same is likely also true for cancer of the pancreas.
+For those who inhale, cigar smoking may also increase the risk of cancer of the bladder.

 Smoking more cigars each day or inhaling cigar smoke leads to more exposure and higher health risks.
 The health risks linked to occasional cigar smoking (less than daily) are less clear.
 Like cigarettes, cigars give off secondhand smoke, which is also dangerous.